-The curator of this issue’s Digital selection, Tiffany Rolfe, EVP Chief Creative Officer US at R/GA in New York, champions R/GA’s creative vision across the agency’s six U.S. offices and works in partnership with Richard Ting, EVP Global Chief Experience Officer + US Chief Creative Officer, to lead creative teams that work at the intersection of business and culture to deliver transformational work to global clients.
+The curator of this issue’s Digital selection, Tiffany Rolfe, Global Chief Creative Officer at R/GA in New York, champions R/GA’s creative vision across the agency’s six U.S. offices and works in partnership with Global Chief Experience Officer, Ben Williams, to lead creative teams that work at the intersection of business and culture to deliver transformational work to global clients.

 Hello Tiffany, first of all thank you for picking your 15 favorite digital works from the past months for this issue of Archive magazine!
 Can you tell our readers a bit about R/GA and your role in it?